Symmetry in neutrino oscillation in matter with non-unitarity: Reparametrization (Rep) symmetry: New progress in understanding and its quantum nature

 \subsection{Reparametrization symmetry as a vacuum-matter hybrid symmetry}

+Since our SF search for the symmetry has been initiated, nature of the Rep symmetry has been the subject of scrutiny.
+In this and the next section~\ref{sec:Q-dynamical} we shall try to give a partial answer to the question: ``what is the Rep symmetry?''.

-We start from the frequently raised question on the Rep symmetry: Isn't it merely a part of the reparametrization of neutrino mixing matrix?
-If it is essentially the case, the probability is trivially invariant, and we learn nothing new but what is well known.
-However, a glance over a few examples of the Rep symmetries ``Symmetry XA-DMP'' (X=II, III, IV) in the nomenclature of ref.~\cite{Minakata:2021dqh},\footnote{ For the whole figure of the $\nu$SM DMP symmetry, see the first three columns of Table~\ref{tab:DMPUV-symmetry} in section~\ref{sec:SF-DMP-UV}. }
+Let us start from a typical, and a very frequently raised question: Isn't it merely a part of the reparametrization of neutrino mixing matrix?
+If this is essentially the case, the probability is trivially invariant, and we learn nothing new but what is well known.
+However, a glance over a few examples of the DMP Rep symmetries in Table~\ref{tab:DMPUV-symmetry}, again with the nomenclature of ref.~\cite{Minakata:2021dqh}, reveals incongruity with the ``mere reparametrization'' picture:

-reveals incongruity with the ``mere reparametrization'' picture.
-In eq.~\eqref{Symmetry-II-IVA}, $\theta_{ij}$ ($ij = 1,2,3$) are the mixing angle in vacuum, and $\phi$ and $\psi$ denote, respectively, $\theta_{13}$ and $\theta_{12}$ in matter~\cite{Denton:2016wmg}, often denoted as the ``matter-dressed'' $\theta_{13}$ and $\theta_{12}$ in this paper. $s_{\phi} \equiv \sin \phi$ and $s_{\psi} \equiv \sin \psi$, etc. These matter-dressed variables are the ``dynamical variables'' that arise when (dominant part of) the Hamiltonian is diagonalized.
+In eq.~\eqref{Symmetry-II-IVA}, $\theta_{ij}$ ($ij = 1,2,3$) is the mixing angle in vacuum, and $\phi$ and $\psi$ denote, respectively, $\theta_{13}$ and $\theta_{12}$ in matter~\cite{Denton:2016wmg}, often denoted as the ``matter-dressed'' $\theta_{13}$ and $\theta_{12}$ in this paper. $s_{\phi} \equiv \sin \phi$ and $s_{\psi} \equiv \sin \psi$, etc. These matter-dressed variables are the ``dynamical variables'' that arise when (dominant part of) the Hamiltonian is diagonalized.
 As emphasized in ref.~\cite{Minakata:2021dqh}, a dynamical symmetry is the symmetry that has no hint in the original Hamiltonian of the system, but the one which indeed arises after the system is solved.